-Known as “The Kingdom” for 2,000 years, County Kerry has cozy villages where Irish is still spoken, pubs that are alive with traditional music, legendary clifftop drives, and the brilliant lakes of Killarney.
-You’ll also find burial tombs, stone circles, and ring forts from the copper and bronze age.
-Kerry is the most western of Irish counties, and folk customs are abundant.
-Imagine escaping to a welcoming world where Pookas, fairies, and good luck charms are real.
+County Kerry, known as “The Kingdom” for 2,000 years, has cozy villages where Irish is still spoken, traditional pubs, legendary drives with views of astonishing cliffs, and the brilliant lakes of Killarney.
+You can also explore stone circles, burial tombs, and ring forts from the Bronze Age.
+In this most western of Irish counties, you are welcome to a fantastic world where pookas, fairies, and good luck charms are real.

 Mansions, Castles, and Chapels